 Volunteer Mikveh Guides support our guests in whatever way is right for them.
 Each of our Mikveh Guides has completed a COVID-19 safety training including welcoming guests during the pandemic, cleaning and disinfection procedures, and our check-in and payment system.
 Mikveh Guides will be held to the same exposure and screening protocols as our guests.

-As always, guests may choose (in consultation with their clergy, in the case of conversion) whether or not to have a Mikveh Guide present during their immersion.
+As always, guests may choose (in consultation with their clergy, in the case of conversion) whether or not to have a Mikveh Guide witness their immersion.

 Mayyim Hayyim’s HVAC company has thoroughly inspected and tested our systems and upgraded ventilation system filters to MERV-13 in order to meet the level recommended by ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers).

 Tracking and reporting